4th Dáil: Composition of the 4th Dáil

 In line with its policy of abstentionism, the Republican TDs did not take their seats.
-When Fianna Fáil split from Sinn Féin, they continued this policy.
-This made a functional majority only 55 seats.
+Fianna Fáil split from Sinn Féin in March 1926, and also maintained a policy of abstention throughout the 4th Dáil.
+This made a functional majority of only 55 seats.
+Labour formed the lead party of opposition in the absence of the Republican TDs.

 The 2nd executive was formed by Cumann na nGaedheal.
-Labour was the official opposition.

 Graphical representation

 This is a graphical comparison of party strengths in the 4th Dáil from September 1923.
 This was not the official seating plan.
 The Republican members did not take their seats.

 Ceann Comhairle

 On 19 September 1923, Michael Hayes (CnaG), the outgoing Ceann Comhairle, was proposed by W. T. Cosgrave and seconded by Thomas Johnson for the position, and was approved without a vote.

 TDs by constituency

 The list of the 153 TDs elected is given in alphabetical order by Dáil constituency.